romka69/13_cinemas/README.md

 # Cinemas

-The script print 10 popular movies which are presented on [www.afisha.ru](http://www.afisha.ru/msk/schedule_cinema/) with a rating based on an evaluation of [www.kinopoisk.ru](https://www.kinopoisk.ru).
+The script print 10 popular movies which are presented on [www.afisha.ru](http://www.afisha.ru/msk/schedule_cinema/) (for Moscow) with a rating based on an evaluation of [www.kinopoisk.ru](https://www.kinopoisk.ru).

 Usage
 -----